 We’re making old-fashioned chess pie, a gooey custard pie made with simple ingredients.
 This easy pie recipe is a true Southern classic!

 Hey Cousins!
 Today, we’re making an iconic Southern dessert—an easy homemade chess pie!
+This is an easy recipe that anyone can make at home.
 Now, chess pie is not to be confused with buttermilk pie, which is very common.
 Buttermilk pie is not the same as chess pie.
-I shared my recipe for old-fashioned buttermilk pie a few years ago, and now I will show you how to make an old-fashioned chess pie!
+I shared my recipe for old-fashioned buttermilk pie a few years ago, and now I will show you how to make an old-fashioned chess pie, just like my great grandmother’s recipe passed down through the family!

 What Is Chess Pie?